Loosetooth/syncwings/README.md

   - Set this to the local IP address of your server (e.g., `192.168.1.100`).
   - This needs to be set in combination with the above `EXPLICITLY_LISTEN_TO_LOCAL_IP` variable to ensure Syncthing listens on this IP address.

+- `MAX_USERS` (optional):
+  - Set this to limit the maximum number of users that can register.
+If not set, defaults to `10`.

 ## Usage

 ### Local Development